 As of September 2018, Instagram rolled out the option of shopping via stickers on live Stories.
 It also added a dedicated shopping channel on Explore.

-Setting up your Instagram shopping can be a little complicated.
+Adding shopping functions to your Instagram marketing can be a little complicated.
 You’ll need to set up your Instagram Business account first, and then link it to your Facebook Business page’s catalogue or shop.
 Your account will then need to be verified by Instagram before you’re ready to start selling.
 This can take a few days.

 For more on how to set this up, check out Instagram’s step-by-step guide.